 If you’ve tied the knot, especially in more recent times, you know the costs associated with weddings aren’t cheap.
-In fact, according to wedding experts, costs have increased an estimated 20–30% year over year.
+In fact, according to Sarah Patton with Social Bliss Events, costs have increased an estimated 20–30% year over year.
 Those looking to exchange vows must come up with creative ways to save some cash.

 “Essentially every part of my wedding that I could get thrifty with, I did,” Megan Dietz, Director of Operations for the Salvation Army of Southeast Michigan, told “Live in the D’s” April Morton.
 She’s not alone.
 Thrifted items are being used as wedding décor.
 It makes a lot of sense, since the items are used once, right?
 Dietz did this for her 2017 nuptials.